 - ST14 Symbolics - 3 hr.
 This course begins a survey of the historical background, original sources, doctrinal content, and biblical basis of the 1689 Baptist Confession of Faith. - ST15 Systematic Theology: A Biblical and Confessional Overview - 3 hrs.
 This course is intended to provide an overview of all the major loci of Systematic Theology emphasizing confessional definitions and scriptural support for major Christian doctrines.

 ST21 Introduction to Systematic Theology and Apologetics

-- 2 hrs.
-This course surveys the issue of theological method, provides an introduction to and defense of systematic theology, and furnishes an historical survey, exegetical approach, and systematic development of Christian apologetics. - ST22 Doctrine of the Word - 2 hrs.
-The content of this course includes an overview of the entire doctrine of revelation beginning with revelation in general, proceeding to redemptive revelation, concluding with a treatment of the doctrine of Scripture which examines both its major attributes and the issue of the canon.
+2 hrs.
+This course surveys the issue of theological method, provides an introduction to and defense of systematic theology, and furnishes an historical survey, exegetical approach, and systematic development of Christian apologetics.